 Gabriel Metsu (Leiden 1629 - 1667 Amsterdam) ca. 1653-54

 oil on canvas

+105 x 90.7 cm

 signed in dark paint on white letter, left of red

 plume: "[F?]
 Gabriel/Metsu"

 GM-105

-Currently on view at: Sterling and Francine

-Clark Art Institute, Williamstown, MA

-How To Cite
+How to cite

 Waiboer, Adriaan.
-"Woman Reading a Book by a Window."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Woman Reading a Book by a Window" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/a-woman-reading-a-letter-by-a-window/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

 Gabriel Metsu, like a number of other Dutch artists renowned for their domestic scenes and high-life interiors, began his career painting an entirely different type of subject.
 Metsu initially painted subjects drawn from the bible or mythology, much as did Nicolaes Maes (1634-93) and Johannes Vermeer (1632-75).
 Another artist who shifted from one genre to another was Pieter de Hooch (1629-84), who depicted guardroom scenes before switching to domestic subjects.
 For none of these young masters did the change from one subject type to another occur overnight.
 Their thematic and stylistic evolution was an ongoing process as they learned to balance their artistic aspirations, inherent strengths, and the changing character of the art market.
 Vermeer's Procuress of 1656 is a case in point, for it relates both to genre and history painting traditions.
-Even though this painting appears, at first glance, to be a merry company scene, it has thematic connections to the parable of the Prodigal Son.^[1] Similarly, Woman Reading a Book by a Window, which dates to the artist's late Leiden period, about 1653-54, is a transitional piece in Metsu's career.
+Even though this painting appears, at first glance, to be a merry company scene, it has thematic connections to the parable of the Prodigal Son.[1]
+Similarly, Woman Reading a Book by a Window, which dates to the artist's late Leiden period, about 1653-54, is a transitional piece in Metsu's career.
 While this large picture appears to be a scene drawn from daily life, it probably derives from a literary or allegorical source.

 In this painting, Metsu has depicted a life-sized woman seated next to an open window.
 Leaning on a small table covered with a striped carpet, she stares out into the world as though contemplating an idea she has just taken from the text of the open book before her.
 [2] Her distinctive wardrobe-a voluminous rusty-red cloak, loose-fitting white shirt, and black feathered beret-would have indicated to a seventeenth-century viewer that she was not a contemporary Dutch sitter, but a figure drawn from a different time and place.
-Metsu's painting, in fact, calls to mind works by Ferdinand Bol (1616-80) from the early 1650s that depict attractive female figures in "antique" attire, which may best be described as half-length tronies (fig 1).[3]
-An even closer comparison can be made with a painting dated 1652 by the Haarlem artist Salomon de Bray (1597-1664), which is a portrait historié of a woman probably in the guise of Semiramis (fig 2).^[4] The similarities in costume between the women in Metsu's and De Bray's paintings are striking; however, the large book makes it unlikely that Metsu's sitter also depicts the Assyrian queen.
-[5]
+Metsu's painting, in fact, calls to mind works by Ferdinand Bol (1616-80) from the early 1650s that depict attractive female figures in "antique" attire, which may best be described as half-length tronies (fig 1).
+[3] An even closer comparison can be made with a painting dated 1652 by the Haarlem artist Salomon de Bray (1597-1664), which is a portrait historié of a woman probably in the guise of Semiramis (fig 2).[4]
+The similarities in costume between the women in Metsu's and De Bray's paintings are striking; however, the large book makes it unlikely that Metsu's sitter also depicts the Assyrian queen.^[5]

 Rather than a half-length tronie or a portrait historié, Metsu's woman probably represents an allegorical figure.
-Seventeenth-century artists frequently modernized traditional allegories by placing them in
+Seventeenth-century artists frequently modernized traditional allegories by placing them in contemporary